|

 that being born Indian is a syndrome that has rendered him

-the Indian parent failed to grasp what was required of him
+crunch, the Indian parent failed to grasp what was required

-to save his children: that he beg, borrow and persuade them
+of him to save his children: that he beg, borrow and persuade

-to become non-Indian.
-As to the widespread, unforgivable (criminal)
+them to become non-Indian.
+As to the widespread, unforgivable

-be argued that it was tantamount to trading one hell on earth
+it could be argued that it was tantamount to trading one

-for another: being born First Nations is already a life sentence.
+hell on earth for another: being born First Nations is already

 apologies and restitutions are lies because there can never

-What hasn’t occurred to policy makers on both sides
+people.
+What hasn’t occurred to policy makers on both

-of the divide is that apology is beside the point next to
+sides of the divide is that apology is beside the point

-have to get before First Nations’ people (a de facto
+does it have to get before First Nations’ people

-I save if my house was burning down?” asks the poet
+would I save if my house was burning down?” asks

-Andre Breton?
+the poet Andre Breton?
 “I would save the fire.”
-Short shrifted

 An Indian who fully integrates himself into modern society

-will survive and mix with genes that are well-fitted for the
+genes will survive and mix with genes that are well-fitted

-Band in British Columbia escaped the deprivations and degradations
+Osoyoos Indian Band in British Columbia escaped the deprivations

-that consumed other tribes because they sagaciously adopted
+and degradations that consumed other tribes because they sagaciously

-models.
-And when meeting and dealing with them in person it
+business models.
+And when meeting and dealing with them in

-occurs to you that they don’t seem Indian, that is exactly
+person it occurs to you that they don’t seem Indian,

-the point.
-They have made a choice, they have disbanded, abandoned
+that is exactly the point.
+They have made a choice, they have

 from his physiognomy, nothing is left of the Osoyoo Indian;